Chavez05/Design-VI/README.md

 # README.md
-This repo is for CPE-355 homework and projects.
+This repo is for CPE 322-A homework and projects.